NVIDIA/cloud-native-docs/container-toolkit/arch-overview.rst

 Recommended Install Packages
 =============================

-Given this hierarchy of components it's easy to see that if you only install ``nvidia-container-toolkit`` (which is recommended for Docker 19.03+), then you will not get
+Given this hierarchy of components it's easy to see that if you only install ``nvidia-container-toolkit``, then you will not get
 ``nvidia-container-runtime`` installed as part of it, and thus ``--runtime=nvidia`` will not be available to you.
 With Docker 19.03+, this is fine because Docker directly invokes ``nvidia-container-toolkit`` when you pass it the ``--gpus`` option instead of relying on the ``nvidia-container-runtime`` as a proxy.

-However, if you want to use Kubernetes with Docker 19.03, you actually need to continue using ``nvidia-docker2`` because Kubernetes doesn't support passing GPU information down to docker through the ``--gpus`` flag yet.
+However, if you want to use Kubernetes with Docker 19.03+, you actually need to continue using ``nvidia-docker2`` because Kubernetes doesn't support passing GPU information down to docker through the ``--gpus`` flag yet.
 It still relies on ``nvidia-container-runtime`` to pass GPU information down the runtime stack via a set of environment variables.

 The same container runtime stack is used regardless of whether ``nvidia-docker2`` or ``nvidia-container-toolkit`` is used.
 Using ``nvidia-docker2`` will install a thin runtime